piotr-kwiatkowski/bunny-simulation/README.md

 1. Radioactive vampire bunnies do not die until they reach age 50.

 #### Also:
-- The program should print a list of all the bunnies in the colony each turn along w/ all the bunnies details, sorted by age.
+- The program should print a list of all the bunnies in the colony each turn along with all the bunnies details, sorted by age.
 - The program should also output each turns events such as:
  "Bunny Thumper was born!
  Bunny Fufu was born!